PaulleDemon/Email-automation/readme.md

  2. Create a email template.
 Use Variables within enclosed brackets `{{}}` to personalize the email.
  3. Schedule the email, create followups.

+## How to use
+1. Follow the below steps and get it running locally or on cloud.
+2. Once done, run the app and configure your email from the dashboard.
+3. create a template from template section.
+4. Schedue and send

 ## Self hosting
 If you want to self host it.